The Wiz (film): Pre-production and development

 The Wiz is the eighth feature film produced by Motown Productions, the film and television division of Berry Gordy's Motown Records label.
 Gordy originally wanted the teenaged R&B singer Stephanie Mills, who had originated the role on Broadway, to be cast as Dorothy Gale.
 When Motown star Diana Ross asked Gordy if she could be cast as Dorothy, he declined, saying that Ross—then 33 years old—was too old for the role.
 Ross went around Gordy and convinced executive producer Rob Cohen at Universal Pictures to arrange a deal in which he would produce the film if Ross was cast as Dorothy.
 Gordy and Cohen agreed to the deal.
-Additionally, the casting of Dorothy as Diana Ross was due to the fact that she was a well-known star, which guaranteed more funds.
+Additionally, the casting of Diana Ross as Dorothy was due to the fact that she was a well-known star, which guaranteed more funds.
 Pauline Kael, a film critic, described Ross's efforts to get the film into production as "perhaps the strongest example of sheer will in film history".

 After filmmaker John Badham learned that Ross was cast as Dorothy, he decided not to direct, and Cohen replaced him with Sidney Lumet.
 Of his decision not to direct The Wiz, Badham recalled telling Cohen that he thought that Ross was "a wonderful singer.
 She's a terrific actress and a great dancer, but she's not this character.
 She's not the little six-year-old girl Dorothy in The Wizard of Oz."
 Lumet's hiring was met with skepticism, for he was known as a dramatic filmmaker with no previous musical directing experience.

 Although 20th Century Fox had financially backed the stage musical, it exercised its first refusal rights to the film production, which gave Universal an opening to finance the film.
 Initially, Universal was so excited about the film's prospects that it did not set a budget for production.